dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 * Change reading frequency

 By default, the SDK is designed to process one image after another without interruption.
 While this ensures optimal performance, it also means high power consumption, which can cause the device to overheat.
 Often, we can slow down our reading speed and still meet business needs.
 The following code shows how to configure the SDK to process an image every 500 milliseconds.

+> Note that with the following code, if an image takes less than 500 milliseconds to process, the SDK will wait till it has been 500 milliseconds before processing the next image.
+If an image takes more than 500 milliseconds to process, the next image is processed as soon as it finishes.

 ```javascript
 let settings = await router.getSimplifiedSettings("ReadSingleBarcode");